pdxparrot/assets/SETUP.md

 * Add a level helper prefab to each level as they're created
 * If using players, create new empty GameObjects and attach Spawnpoint components to them
   * Set the tag to 'Player' on these
+* The first level should be set, by name, as the MainGameState Initial Scene
 * **TODO:** finish this
 * **TODO:** Document how to transition levels